Kerri-Anne Kennerley: Career

 In September 2013, Kennerley joined Foxtel to present the true crime series Behind Mansion Walls for the Crime & Investigation Network.
 The initial order is for 13 one-hour episodes.
 Kennerley has also been a guest panelist on Network Ten's The Project.

 In 2016, Kennerley spoke out in support of Sonia Kruger who had suggested a ban on Muslims immigrating to Australia.
 Kruger was later found by the New South Wales Civil and Administrative Tribunal to have vilified Muslims.

 In 2017, Kennerley made a cameo appearance as herself in the first episode of The War on Waste.

-Kennerley is an advisor on the fourth season of The Celebrity Apprentice Australia.
+Kennerley was an advisor on the fourth season of Nine Network's The Celebrity Apprentice Australia.

-In September 2018, it was announced that Kennerley will be joining Studio 10 as co-host.
+In September 2018, it was announced that Kennerley will be joining Network 10's morning talk show Studio 10 as co-host alongside Denise Scott and remaining hosts Sarah Harris, Angela Bishop, Denise Drysdale and Joe Hildebrand.
+In August 2020, it was announced that Kennerly would be leaving Studio 10 after three years ahead of the show's major new revamp.

 During climate change demonstrations related to the Extinction Rebellion in October 2019, Kennerley suggested that people should run over the protesters with their cars as a solution to stopping the campaign from affecting traffic.
 Commenting on her show Studio 10, she said that, "No emergency services should help them, nobody should do anything, leave them there, and you just put little witch's hats around them or use them as speed bumps."
 She also said in the same segment that an alternative solution would be to starve them in prison.

 In 2020, it was announced that Kennerley, was one of several Network Ten stars who would be made redundant because of network budget cuts, others include fellow Studio 10 personality and news presenter Natarsha Belling and long time weather presenter Tim Bailey.